The Banking Regulation Review: Belgium

 iv Recovery and resolution

 The BRRD provides common tools for addressing a banking crisis proactively and managing failures of credit institutions in an orderly way.
-The Banking Act, several royal decrees and the Act of 27 June 2016 amending the Banking Act transpose the provisions of the BRRD into Belgian law.
+The Banking Act and several royal decrees transpose the provisions of the BRRD into Belgian law.

 The Act of 25 April 2014 on various provisions, which was adopted on the same day as the Banking Act, created a Resolution Authority within the NBB.
 The Resolution Authority is responsible for preparing the resolution plan provided for by the Banking Act.
 Rules on the functioning and organisation of the Resolution Authority are set out in the Royal Decree of 22 February 2015.